becklabs/lslpy/README.md

 # lslpy

-`lslpy` is a library that allows for contract-based and property-based testing in Python, inspired by [LSL](https://docs.racket-lang.org/lsl/index.html).
+`lslpy` is a library that allows for contract-based and property-based randomized testing in Python, inspired by [LSL](https://docs.racket-lang.org/lsl/index.html).

 ## Installation